 - 1. "Readings" Quizzes: "Readings" will be a mix of articles, chapters, podcasts, and videos across the course topics.
 The quizzes will consist of short multiple-choice assessments of the basic points and concepts from the "readings".
 Each quiz is worth 5 points, and the deadline for each is available in Canvas.
 Missing the deadline for these quizzes will result in a loss of one point per day following the deadline.
 Late submissions (with no penalty) will only be accepted with a documented, University-approved (see policy below) excuse.
 You must score at least a 2 out of 5 to progress to the next reading and quiz, and most quizzes (timed at 15 minutes) will allow only one attempt.
 (12 @ 5 points each, for 60 points total) - 2.
-Lecture Quizzes: Each lecture will have an associated quiz, covering the content of the session.
+Lecture Quizzes: Each lecture (both pre-recorded and live) will have an associated quiz, covering the content of the session.
+I encourage you to "attend" the pre-recorded lectures on time and to take notes as you would for an in-person class.
 The quizzes are timed and have deadlines typically within a day or two of the lecture occurring (or posted to Canvas).
 These quizzes will generally consist of multiple-choice or multiple-answer items, but will also require short-answer or fill-in-the-blank items.
 Each quiz is worth 5 points, and there will be one for each of 25 content sessions.
 The deadline for each is available in Canvas.
 Missing the deadline for these quizzes will result in a loss of one point per day following the deadline.
 Late submissions (with no penalty) will only be accepted with a documented, University-approved (see policy below) excuse.
 There is no minimum score for lecture quizzes.
-(25 @ 5 points each, for 125 points total) - 3.
-Exams: There will be two exams in this course.
+(25 @ 5 points each, for 125 points total)

+3. Exams: There will be two exams in this course.
 Dates provided below and in Canvas.
 Exams will each be worth 50 points.
 The mid-term will cover lecture material up to the dates preceding the mid-term date itself.
-The final exam is not cumulative, and will cover material following the mid-term. - Exams are closed-note exams testing comprehension and application of the course content.
+The final exam is not cumulative, and will cover material following the mid-term.

+Exams are closed-note exams testing comprehension and application of the course content.
 Questions are short-to-medium open-response items (no multiple choice).
 An exam review guide will be provided in Canvas, and exam review days are scheduled prior to exams.
 See make-up policy below.
-(2 exams @ 50 points, for 100 points total). - 4.
-Laboratory: The syllabus for your lab section is provided separately.
-Your lab instructor (JC Chacon) sets the rules and policies for the lab, and any questions should be directed to them.
+(2 exams @ 50 points, for 100 points total).

+4. Laboratory: The syllabus for your lab section is provided separately.
+Your lab instructor (Abigail Heller) sets the rules and policies for the lab, and any questions should be directed to them.
 You may earn up to a total of 130 points in the lab.
 Those points will be sent to me at the end of the semester, to be combined with your lecture section points.
 (130 points total)